Set up Strava on your Apple Watch:

 - The first time you record you will be prompted to accept location, Health permissions, legal disclaimer, and notifications when you open the Apple Watch app.

-- During your recording, you'll be able to view your current time, average pace of your current split or average overall split pace (tap the screen to toggle between the two,) total distance, and heart rate.
+- During your recording, you'll be able to view your current time, average pace of your current split, or average overall split pace (tap the screen to toggle between the two,) total distance, and heart rate.
 If you enable run split notification, a notification will be displayed on your watch with the preview split pace and overall split pace (bottom-right.)

 - You can enable real-time audio feedback to alert you when you start, pause, resume and stop your activity.
-You can also hear feedback about your total distance and if you're recording run activities, the pace on your last split and total average split pace.
+You can also hear feedback about your total distance and if you're recording run activities, the pace on your last split, and the total average split pace.
 To enable audio cues, navigate to the settings page on your watch and tap 'Audio Cues.'
 Here you can toggle the Audio Cue settings independently.

 - When you've finished recording, hit Stop to see the resume/finish screen.
 Hit Finish (flag icon) to finish the activity and be taken to the summary screen.
 Tap Save to upload the activity.